- December 24, 2020

 AR Calling Training

-Getting trained in AR calling doesn’t require a specific degree.
-Most courses span between 1 to 3 months, depending on the organization offering the training program.
+Training in AR calling doesn’t require a specific degree.
+Most courses span between 1 to 3 months.
+This, however, depends on the organization offering the training program.

 An AR caller is usually expected to have experience in one of the following: